ektapass/cakeshop/README.md

 ## Acknowledgements

-Thankful to the instructors and my classmates.
+Thankful to my instructors and my classmates.

 ## Resources